kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/Mon20200928Completed.md

 ## Review of Behavior

 As I mentioned recently, the kids became a bit energetic last week for a while.
 To help reset the class time, I started the class with a review of some basic guidelines.
-We focused on ways to limit distractions, and what to do when you are waiting for the teacher to get to you.
+We focused on ways to limit distractions, and what to do (and not do) when you are waiting for the teacher to get to you.
+We talked about staying in your seat, and talking quietly and respectfully to create a good learning environment.

----

-During class there is often a time when we are working on our own project.
-At these times, try to limit conversation.
-Talking when you don't need to can make it hard for others (and you) to concentrate.

-If kids have a question but I am busy, for example taking care of another student, here are a few good options for you while you are waiting:

-* try to figure out the answer yourself
-* work on another project
-* create another project to show off what you can do!
-* ask another student (quietly) for help
-* look at other projects
-* be patient
-* think about what you would like to do after you get the answer
-* Think about what project you would like to create next

-** It is OK to remind me from time to time that you are waiting, but doing it too often is rude to others.

-Some things that are not OK in that situation:

-* Don't use the internet or your computer for things unrelated to classwork.
-No Youtube, and so on.
-* Don't disturb other kids, even if they might enjoy it.
-** Loud and physical play is fun, but it is also possibly dangerous and can bother and distract other students.
-There are times and places where it is OK, but this class is not an appropriate place for it.

-Some people do not like to be touched in certain ways, so always be careful when touching another person or their stuff.
-In addition, right now touching others is not safe due to the coronavirus.
-Ask first!

-Don't share food!!

-Stay in your seat as much as possible or move carefully and quietly if you need to (i.e. to go to the restroom, for example).

-This is a learning environment.
-Sometimes we talk about other things.
-Casual conversation is OK.

-However, conversations that don't add to a fun positive learning environment are not OK.
-This means things like loud distracting conversations, hurtful words, and so on.
-A little silliness is fun, too much is distracting.

-If I draw your attention to any of these things, try to correct your behavior.

-Keep your speech positive and relevant.
-Keep your hands to yourself.
-Keep your focus on learning and creating.

 ### Motion Exercises

 Some students worked on the first motion exercise.
 Some students are using new computers and are still getting used to the "interface", so it was sometimes slow.
-They were able to finish the exercise anyway, and I will continue to work indiviudually with the students to get used the interface.
+They were able to finish the exercise anyway, and I will continue to work individually with the students to get used the interface.

 ### Controlling characters depending on a choice.

-There was a question about how to make a random number control an action:
+Some students started working on mazes, and a question about how to make a random number control an action:

 ```
 when this sprite clicked